 Assessment in KS1

-At West Hove Infants, teachers use continuous assessment grids that incorporate the Age-Related-Expectations (ARE) from the 2014 National Curriculum Programmes of Study.
+At West Hove Infants, teachers carry out continuous assessment using Target Tracker and the Age-Related-Expectations (ARE) from the 2014 National Curriculum Programs of Study.

 End of Key Stage 1 Assessments

-At the end of Year 2 children are assessed against the new end of Key Stage performance descriptors (see below) for the 2014 National Curriculum.
+At the end of Year 2 children are assessed against the end of Key Stage performance descriptors (see below) for the 2014 National Curriculum.
 In Reading, Writing, Maths and Science, these assessments are a secure fit against the Key Stage 1 Assessment Frameworks.

-Children in Year 2 take tests in reading and mathematics (statutory) which inform the teacher assessment in these areas.
-Writing is assessed through teacher assessment against the interim curriculum.
+Children in Year 2 take statutory tests in Reading and Mathematics, which inform the teacher assessment in these areas.
+Writing is assessed through teacher assessment against the KS1 Assessment Framework.

 For further information on the KS1 tests, we have put together a presentation.
 It can be viewed as a Prezi here, or in PDF format by clicking below.